davidmorrison-08-30/Rocket-Landing-Outcome-Prediction/README.md

 # Rocket landing's outcome prediction on SpaceX's data

-This is a project of Applied Data Science Capstone course in Coursera
+This is a project of <a href="https://www.coursera.org/learn/applied-data-science-capstone">Applied Data Science Capstone</a> course in Coursera

 Duration: 4 weeks: